 The diamond industry can be a little confusing, at times, and the M color diamond is no exception.
 Dealers will insist that the whiter a diamond is, the better it is.
-Although that may be absolutely correct, in a technical sense, “better” is a very subjective word.
-For something which varies enormously in color and size from example to example, what is better for one person may be not so good for another.
+Although that may certainly be correct, in a technical sense, “better” is a very subjective word.
+For something that varies enormously in color and size from example to example, what is better for one person may not be so good for another.

-Diamonds usually have a value based upon four things; color, cut, clarity and weight.
-Each will affect the final purchase price in some way, and one or more are often subject to compromise, in order to make the stone more affordable.
+Diamonds usually have a value based on four things; color, cut, clarity, and weight.
+Each will affect the final purchase price in some way, and one or more are often subject to compromise, to make the stone more affordable.
 For example, the clarity grade can be lower without losing much, if any, sparkle from the stone.
 Similarly, although diamond color ranges from D to Z, anything up to and including H or I color will appear absolutely colorless in most circumstances.
 The M color diamond falls a little whiter than the very center of the chart.

 Understanding Overall Diamond Color

 Diamond color is affected by how many, or how few, impurities are present in the polished stone.
 Also, the final color of the diamond will depend on which impurities they contain.
 Diamonds can occur in many colors, from colorless (white) to red, blue, and even black.
 By far the most common non-white color is yellow.
 Unlike other colors, which are almost always in pretty vivid tones, yellow color can be anything from virtually invisible to very noticeable.
 This is why the GIA color scale only includes white to light yellow in the grades.